 Seeking Asylum From Within the U.S.

 If you are already in the U.S. and are not in removal or deportation proceeding, the process by which you can seek asylum is relatively quick.
 Under INA guidelines, the U.S Citizenship and Immigration Services (USCIS) should work within the following timeframe.
 Within 21 days of receiving an applicant’s completed asylum application, USCIS should send the applicant a receipt notice confirming the application was received, a biometrics appointment notice for the applicant and children over 14 years of age, and an interview notice including the date, time, and location.
 Within 43 days of the application being received, the applicant should be interviewed at a U.S. asylum office.
 USCIS will issue a decision within 60 days after receiving the application and conducting the interview.
+You can check the status of your case online at the USCIS Case Status website, which can help you make sure that you have met all of the deadlines and requirements.

 Seeking Asylum From Outside the U.S.